Pre-Veterinary Schools and Colleges in the U.S.

 Pre-Veterinary Program Overview

 A pre-veterinary course of study includes science and math courses along with the general education requirements.
 It usually takes three years to complete the requirements and a student may apply to veterinary school as soon as the requirements are met, even if they have not yet completed a bachelor's degree.
 Upperclassmen may have the best chances at landing research and volunteer opportunities.
+The courses and labs commonly required by veterinary schools include:

 Related to Pre-veterinary Schools